Hair Loss

 Luckily, if you suspect you may have this condition, healthcare practitioners have the technology to provide a clinical diagnosis.
 This will remove the mystery behind your hair loss and help you to reach a treatment plan with greater speed.

-Treatments for androgenetic alopecia usually come in the form of medications — typically finasteride or minoxidil, which we will discuss more later.
+Treatments for androgenetic alopecia usually come in the form of a combination of prescription and over-the-counter medications.

 When determining if you have male pattern baldness, medical professionals will often use the Norwood Scale.
 This scale was developed by Dr. James Hamilton and Dr. O’Tar Norwood as a system of classification to help diagnose male pattern baldness.